MicheleCotrufo/pdf2doi/README.md

 the library [pdftitle](https://github.com/metebalci/pdftitle "pdftitle"), and by the file name.
 For each possible title a google search is performed and the plain text of the first results is scanned for valid identifiers.

+5. As a last desperate attempt, the first N=1000 characters of the pdf text are used as a query for a google search (the value of N can be set by the variable config.N_characters_in_pdf).
+The plain text of the first results is scanned for valid identifiers.

 ## Installation